DannyHeeley/DannyHeeley/README.md

 - 👋 Hi, I’m @DannyHeeley
 - 👀 I’m interested in ...
-Writing clean, testable code with a focus on quality and great user experiences.
+Writing clean, high qualiyt, testable code with a focus on quality and great user experiences.
 - 💞️ I’m looking to collaborate on ...
 I am open to ideas whilst i build out my portfolio
 - 📫 How to reach me ... https://www.linkedin.com/in/danny-heeley/